RediSearch/RediSearch/docs/Commands.md

 ### Description

-Get the size of an autoc-complete suggestion dictionary
+Gets the size of an auto-complete suggestion dictionary

 ### Parameters